rahil627/my-programming-stuff/langs/programming-languages.md

       - https://github.com/graalvm
       - by Oracle, used by Facebook and Twitter
   - adds a ton of features: object.map => { anonymous function / lambda / closure / "block" (i dunno difference) }, container.select/find/filter {|item| item == item_i_want}, getter/setters, modules (this is interesting and have not seen before: basically can include group of methods to an object! :o), etc.
-  - has incredible syntax: no var necessary?
+  - has incredible syntax: no var necessary??
   - see this for major differences: https://www.ruby-lang.org/en/documentation/ruby-from-other-languages/
-  - game engines, such as Gosu, are written in C/C++ and then wrapped/binded by Ruby, because it would be too slow otherwise
   - opal, a ruby implementation that transpiles to javascript..??
     - https://www.reddit.com/r/ruby/comments/10b1ici/opal_v17_released_with_ruby_32_support/
   - although i missed this generation, i think i would have enjoyed this little world :)
   - like Haxe, seems to have a nice cult community of hackers :)
     - this alone makes it much more appealing to me than the other pop general languages
-  - **my fav scripting language**, and possibly my favorite language overall :o
   - GitHub and Shopify might be the biggest companies behind it :D
-  - made by one Japanese guy
+  - made by one Japanese guy, **for the sake of providing happiness/joy :)**

 TODO: rid this portion
 https://www.reddit.com/r/ruby/comments/hp3yar/i_am_tired_of_hearing_that_ruby_is_dead/